 Don't Be Afraid to Research the Right Lash Artist

 First, find someone in your area.
-Eyelash extensions are a commitment in time and money, so find someone you can stay loyal to.
+Eyelash extensions are a commitment in time and money, so find someone you can trust.
 Having a lash artist you can frequent is important, if you cannot maintain your touch-ups, this could lead to disappointment and be a waste of money.
 Hashtags can be a great tool to use when looking for artists in your area.
-When you go to Instagram or Facebook, click search then enter your city name and the word lash, you will see suggestions pop up for you and once you click into one, every post with that hashtag will show up.
+When you go to Instagram or Facebook, click search then enter your city name and the word lash.
+You will see suggestions pop up for you and once you click into one, every post with that hashtag will show up.

-Have fun looking through all of the pictures, then save the ones that catch your eye to a potential artist collection.
+Have fun looking through all of the pictures, then save the ones that catch your eye.

 You will see top posts followed by the most recent posts.